-Early views of children tended to assume that the way kids think is pretty similar to the way adults think, but Piaget helped change this.
+Early views of children tended to assume that the way kids think is similar to how adults think, but Piaget helped change this.
 He concluded that the way that children think is fundamentally different from that of adults.

 His cognitive theory quickly became one of the most influential child development theories.
 His approach focuses on four distinct stages that kids go through as they progress from birth to adulthood.

 The four stages in Piaget’s theory are:

-- The sensorimotor stage, which takes place early in life between the ages of birth and two.
+- The sensorimotor stage takes place early in life between the ages of birth and two.
 During this time, a child learns about the world through their sensory perceptions and motor interactions.
 It is a time of astonishing cognitive change as children gain a great deal of knowledge about the world around them.

-- The preoperational stage, which occurs between the ages of 2 and 6, is also a time of rapid growth and development.
-At this stage, children still lack the ability to mentally manipulate information and struggle to see things from other people’s point of view.
+- The preoperational stage occurs between the ages of 2 and 6 and is also a time of rapid growth and development.
+At this stage, children still lack the ability to mentally manipulate information and struggle to see things from other people’s points of view.
 A great deal of language development takes place during this stage.

 - The concrete operational stage, which takes place between ages 7 and 11, involves the emergence of more logical thought.
-Kids are able to think rationally about concrete events, although they struggle with abstract concepts.
+Kids can think rationally about concrete events, although they struggle with abstract concepts.

-- The formal operational stage, which lasts from roughly age 12 and into adulthood, is marked by the emergence of hypothetical thought.
-Kids are able to reason about abstract concepts and make systematic plans about the future.
+- The formal operational stage, which lasts from roughly age 12 to adulthood, is marked by the emergence of hypothetical thought.
+Kids can reason about abstract concepts and make systematic plans about the future.

 Concepts such as schemas, egocentrism, accommodation, and assimilation are central to Piaget’s theory.
 Each stage of development is marked by distinct changes in how children think about themselves, others, and the world.

 Social Learning Theory

-Social theories of child development tend to focus on the role that parents, caregivers, peers, and other social influences impact development.
+Social theories of child development focus on the role that parents, caregivers, peers, and other social influences impact development.
 Some focus on how early attachment influences development, while others are centered on how children learn by observing people around them.